 Santiago Cable Car

-Teleferico de Santiago is a means of transportation of tourist character reopened at the end of 2016, located in the Metropolitan Park of Santiago, the largest urban park in Latin America.
-With 47 state-of-the-art cabins and room for six passengers each, some of them adapted for people with reduced mobility and baby carriages, special demarcation for the blind and bicycle racks to transport four bicycles each.
-Access is through Pedro de Valdivia street, a short distance from the metro stop of the same name.
+Teleferico de Santiago is a tourist transportation system that reopened at the end of 2016, located in the Metropolitan Park of Santiago, the largest urban park in Latin America.
+Featuring 47 state-of-the-art cabins, each accommodating six passengers, some cabins are adapted for people with reduced mobility and strollers, and there are special markings for the visually impaired as well as bicycle racks for four bikes each.
+Access is through Pedro de Valdivia Street, a short distance from the metro stop of the same name.

-A total of three stations make up this renewed transportation network: Oasis (main access), Tupahue and Cumbre.
-From its reopening, the Teleferico de Santiago is once again becoming one of the favorite attractions for locals and tourists since from here you get excellent views of the city and the Andes Mountains.
+A total of three stations make up this renewed transportation network: Oasis (main access), Tupahue, and Cumbre.
+Since its reopening, the Teleférico de Santiago has once again become one of the favorite attractions for both locals and tourists, offering excellent views of the city and the Andes Mountains.
 Tickets are sold online through the Teleferico de Santiago.

-As an additional fact, PARQUEMET (Metropolitan Park of Santiago) currently has 2 mechanized systems for the transportation of its visitors, the renovated Funicular and the current Cable Car, which will soon be joined by the new Pio Nono Cable Car, which is expected to transport more than 200,000 visitors per month.
+As an additional fact, PARQUEMET (Metropolitan Park of Santiago) currently has two mechanized systems for transporting its visitors: the renovated Funicular and the existing Cable Car.
+Soon, they will be joined by the new Pio Nono Cable Car, which is expected to transport more than 200,000 visitors per month.

 Cerro Santa Lucia

-Santa Lucia Hill, formerly called Huelen by the pre- Columbian natives, is located in the heart of the city, very close to the subway stop of the same name.
-It is a small hill (69 meters high), however it has a historical significance for the Chilean nation, since it was exactly here that the city of Santiago was founded on February 12, 1541.
+Santa Lucia Hill, formerly called Huelén by the pre-Columbian natives, is located in the heart of the city, very close to the subway stop of the same name.
+It is a small hill (69 meters high); however, it has significant historical importance for the Chilean nation, as it was here that the city of Santiago was founded on February 12, 1541.

-On the southern slope, carved in stone, is the reproduction of the letter sent by Pedro de Valdivia, founder of the city, to Emperor Carlos V, enthusiastically communicating on the new lands conquered and the advantages of settling in Chile.
-During the colonial period, the hill served as a watchtower and fortifications with defense batteries were built on its summit.
-In 1872, at the initiative of the mayor of Santiago, Benjamín Vicuña Mackenna, a complete remodeling plan was initiated to transform the area into a public promenade.
-From then until today, Cerro Santa Lucia is one of the most visited places in Santiago because of its easy access, exceptional location and beautiful surroundings.
-An ancient tradition is the cannon shot daily at exactly twelve o'clock to announce noon.
+On the southern slope, carved in stone, is a reproduction of the letter sent by Pedro de Valdivia, founder of the city, to Emperor Charles V, enthusiastically communicating the newly conquered lands and the advantages of settling in Chile.
+During the colonial period, the hill served as a watchtower, and fortifications with defense batteries were built on its summit.
+In 1872, at the initiative of Santiago’s mayor, Benjamín Vicuña Mackenna, a complete remodeling plan was initiated to transform the area into a public promenade.
+From then until today, Santa Lucia Hill has been one of the most visited places in Santiago due to its easy access, exceptional location, and beautiful surroundings.
+A 180-year-old tradition of a cannon shot from the hill announcing noon was replaced by the chime of two historic bells, which ring from Monday to Saturday, marking 12 o'clock in the gardens of the former National Congress on Compañía Street in the Chilean capital.

 Iglesia San Francisco

-San Francisco Church, located on Avenida Libertador Bernardo O'Higgins, in downtown Santiago, is the oldest architectural monument in Chile, built between 1586 and 1618 although it is worth mentioning that the first adobe temple was completely destroyed by an earthquake in 1583.
+San Francisco Church, located on Avenida Libertador Bernardo O'Higgins in downtown Santiago, is the oldest architectural monument in Chile.
+Built between 1586 and 1618, it is worth mentioning that the first adobe temple was completely destroyed by an earthquake in 1583.

-Next to the temple there is a museum with valuable religious relics from colonial times.
-Since 1951 it has been a National Monument and in 1998 was proposed by the Chilean authorities to UNESCO for consideration as a World Heritage Site.
-In addition, this monument represents an extraordinary example of architectural solidity, since its thick walls are part of the first construction, dating from the late sixteenth century.
+Next to the temple, there is a museum with valuable religious relics from colonial times.
+Since 1951, it has been a National Monument, and in 1998, it was proposed by the Chilean authorities to UNESCO for consideration as a World Heritage Site.
+In addition, this monument represents an extraordinary example of architectural solidity, as its thick walls are part of the original construction dating back to the late sixteenth century.
 Not even the earthquakes that have devastated the city throughout history have been able to destroy them.

 Museums, Culture in Santiago

-The Chilean capital is not only a bustling city of great economic dynamism, but there is also a good space for a diversity of museums and cultural activities.
-Santiago offers a great variety of galleries to learn about the country's culture, people, history, art and natural wonders.
+The Chilean capital is not only a bustling city with great economic dynamism, but also a good place for a variety of museums and cultural activities.
+Santiago offers a wide variety of galleries to learn about the country's culture, people, history, art and natural wonders.
 For information about culture in Santiago visit Museums and Culture in Santiago.

 Winter Resorts near Santiago, Chile

-The Andes Mountains have been generous in providing fantastic natural scenery for the practice of winter sports, and Chilean ski centers have taken advantage of this opportunity provided by mother nature.
+The Andes Mountains have generously provided fantastic natural scenery for the practice of winter sports, and Chilean ski centers have taken full advantage of this opportunity offered by Mother Nature.

 * La Parva, Website